 “There was more optimism in the last election.
 Now there is cynicism and a sense of helplessness,” says Azmi Sharom, University of Malaya associate professor of law and political columnist.
 “Young people want to see real change.
 In the last election, the Barisan Nasional lost the popular vote, yet they still retained power.
 So they saw how messed up the electoral system was.”

-The National Front has ruled the country since 1957, the year Malaysia gained independence from British.
+The National Front has governed the country since 1955, two years before the Federation of Malaya gained independence from British.
+The Federation subsequently merged with North Borneo, Sarawak, and Singapore, to form Malaysia in 1963.
 Like neighbouring Singapore, Malaysia’s political system combines elements of democracy, such as regularly-held elections, with restrictions on the press and civil liberties more reminiscent of authoritarian regimes.
 Accordingly, Freedom House’s Freedom in the World 2018 report described the country as only “partly free”, with an aggregate score of 45 out of 100.
 Discontentment with the status quo has seen five giant rallies since 2010, where hundreds of thousands of demonstrators in yellow T-shirts took to the streets with the rallying cry, “Bersih (Clean)!” calling for free and fair elections.